justintaeson/Bibleo/README.md

 # Bibleo

-A web applicaion for Bible readers who want to read and journal about Bible verses.
+A web applicaion for Bible readers who want to read & journal about Bible verses.

-As a Bible reader myself, I wanted to create an application that would encourage to read and learn more about the Bible.
+As a Bible reader myself, I wanted to create an application that would encourage me to read & learn more about the Bible.
 This inspired me to ultimately make Bibleo which helps me to read the Bible a verse at a time while giving me the option to write & share my thoughts.

 ## Live Demo